 Wow, how many years ago was that?
 Do you mind me asking?

 Awesome.
-Well you have one of the most impressive scary I’m not sure scars that I’ve ever seen of a stroke survivor.
-That scar in the back of your head is one of the biggest I’ve seen.
+Well, you have one of the most impressive scary I’m not sure scars that I’ve ever seen of a stroke survivor.
+That scar on the back of your head is one of the biggest I’ve seen.

 Have you seen it?